hackerb9/mkpass/README.md

 they make overly strong passwords that are not easily memorizable, which misunderstands the whole purpose of XKCD 936.

+## Use your own wordlist

 This program also features the ability to select your word list by naming a file on the command line.
 Instead of using a generic dictionary which may have words with no salience for you, you can use your favorite books or your own writings from e-mail and social media.
-I've created an example of [using Andrew Lang's Fairy Books](extra) as a corpus to generate passphrases that use only the words we learned as children.
+I've created [an example of using Andrew Lang's Fairy Books](extra/README.md) as a corpus to generate passphrases from only the words we learned as children.
 (E.g., "drawn lad shining story").
-As long as your corpus has enough words (>4096), it should be safe to let people know your wordlist.

 ## Compliance with XKCD 936 Standard